Post-Takeover Effects on Thai Bidding Firms

 David E. Allen

-Edith Cowan University - School of Finance and Business Economics; Financial Research Network (FIRN)
+University of South Australia; School of Mathematics and Statistics, The University of Sydney; Financial Research Network (FIRN)

 Shinawatra University - School of Management (SOM)